andres-garcia-alves/game-super-mario-net/README.md

 &nbsp;

+### Version History

+v1.0 (2021.05.12) - Initial release.

+&nbsp;

 This is the first public release of this project.
 Developed in 2010.11 for subject 'Programación III', at Universidad Tecnológica Nacional (UTN), Buenos Aires, Argentina.
+Enjoy!

+This source code is licensed under GPL v3.0
 Please send to me your feedback about this game: andres.garcia.alves@gmail.com

-Enjoy!